squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 This achieves what we want.
 However, this means that for any class that we'd want to have a "mock" for, we'd have to set up a manual class for it, similar to what we've done here.

-Thankfully, Scala has a facility for automatically generating classes at compile-time, the [macro](https://docs.scala-lang.org/overviews/macros/overview.html).
+Thankfully, Scala has a facility for automatically generating classes at compile-time, [macros](https://docs.scala-lang.org/overviews/macros/overview.html).
 This is the mechanism used in the commonly used [ScalaMock](https://scalamock.org/) library, for instance!